Concerns for a child: Safeguarding

 All organisations that work with or come into contact with children and young people should have safeguarding policies and procedures to ensure that every child can be protected from harm, taking into account their specific needs including age, gender identity, religion, ethnicity, special educational needs, disability, culture, and sexuality.

 If you are worried about the safety of a child or feel a family would benefit from additional support a referral can be made to City of London Children’s Social Care and Early Help.
-Complete the Multi-Agency Referral Form (MARF) which is available at the bottom of this page and send to children.duty@cityoflondon.gov.uk.
+Complete the Multi-Agency Referral Form (MARF) which is available at the bottom of this page or click here and send to children.duty@cityoflondon.gov.uk.

 Please do seek consent from the family for a referral before sending, unless doing so would compromise the safety of any child(ren).
 See information and guidance about seeking consent, and the threshold criteria for referrals and support Worried about a Child in the City? | chscp